ping-Mel/ERV-V2-Assignments/session6/part2/README.md

 ## Strategy

-To achieve our aim, we have implemented Dropout and Batch Normalization after activation functions (specifically ReLU) within the convolutional layers of our model.
+To achieve our aim, we have implemented Dropout, Batch Normalization and fully connected layer after activation functions (specifically ReLU) within the convolutional layers of our model.
 Dropout is strategically added either after an activation function or a pooling layer.
-It serves to mitigate overfitting by randomly nullifying input units during training, with a predefined probability (e.g., 0.25 or 0.5).
+It serves to mitigate overfitting by randomly nullifying input units during training, with a predefined probability.
 Batch Normalization, on the other hand, is applied subsequent to the convolutional layers but prior to the activation function.
 This technique aids in stabilizing the learning process by normalizing the output of the preceding layer.

+Besides, we need to significantly reduce the complexity of the model.
+This involves using fewer filters in the convolutional layers and simplifying the network structure.

 ## Code Revisions